Sleepytale Logo

 Quick answer

 Great toys for this stage include stacking cups and rings, a shape sorter, soft blocks, an activity cube, a ball to roll and chase, a push or crawl toy, and simple board books.
 This is a busy stage of sitting, crawling, and cruising, so toys that reward movement and cause and effect shine.
-For the wind down that follows, a calm companion like Sleepytale helps.
+And for the quiet stretches between all that, an AI friend like Sleepytale adds lullabies, rhymes, and little stories rather than one more thing to hold.

 The stretch from 6 to 12 months is one of the most exciting in a baby's first year.
 In just half a year, your little one goes from sitting to crawling to pulling up, and their hands get busy grabbing, passing, and stacking.
 The right toys give them safe ways to practice all of it.
-This guide ranks the best baby toys for 6 to 12 months in 2026 by the skill they build, and then shows how Sleepytale keeps bedtime calm after a busy day.
+This guide ranks the best baby toys for 6 to 12 months in 2026 by the skill they build, and then shows how Sleepytale, an AI friend for kids rather than another toy, fills the quiet stretches of a busy day, bedtime very much included.

 Best Baby Toys for 6 to 12 Months at a Glance